 6. Videos might not be interesting.
-A problem often encountered by mediocre blogs that care more about SEO than about their users is the quality of the content.
+A problem often encountered by mediocre blogs that care more about their page SEO than about their users is the quality of the content.
 Videos can, well, suck.
-If you’re just recording some garbage with your webcam or a screen recorder with narration via a cheap headset mic, you’re not going to get much value out of it.
-People might click the video to play it, but they’ll leave after a few seconds because it’s not engaging.
-You need high-quality and compelling content for your video to benefit you.
+If you're just recording some garbage with your webcam or a screen recorder with narration via a cheap headset mic, you're not going to get much value out of it.
+People might click the video to play it, but they'll leave after a few seconds because it's not engaging.
+You need compelling and high-quality content for your video to benefit you.

 7. Making value exclusive to video turns off certain kinds of users.
 There are tons of people who browse the web on mobile devices.
 Think about the use cases for these devices.
 Sometimes they're on the couch and have plenty of time to browse.
 Sometimes they're at work or in class and can browse, but can't use sound.
 Sometimes they're looking for a quick answer to a question and don't have the time or inclination to listen to a five-minute video to meander its way to the point.
 These people are most likely going to leave if they try to get an answer from your site and find a video waiting for them instead.